 A friend, relative, or other person to represent you at the hearing.
 They do not have to be a lawyer.

-*Most people represent themselves at their hearing.
+Most people represent themselves at their hearing.
 Knowing this might help you feel better about your ability to represent yourself.

 At the start of the hearing, the ALJ will explain that the ALJ does not work for DSHS, has never seen your file, and knows nothing about you or the case except what your hearing request said.

 The ALJ will swear in everyone who will testify.

 How you act is important.
 The ALJ hears or sees you just this once.
-Some tips:

 Be polite.
 Do not interrupt anyone.